Professor Ivonne Bruneau-Botello

 Professor Vincent Intondi, Ph.D.

-Dr. Vincent Intondi is an Associate Professor of history at the Takoma Park/Silver Spring campus.
+Dr. Vincent Intondi is the coordinator for History and Political Science and an Associate Professor of history at the Takoma Park/Silver Spring campus.
 He holds a BA in economics from SUNY Potsdam (1997), an MA in history from SUNY Oswego (2003), and a PhD in history from American University (2009).
 His research interests include African American history, twentieth century United States history, social history, and nuclear studies.
 Intondi is the Director of Research for American University's Nuclear Studies Institute and has proposed the Center for Black Studies at Montgomery College.
 His articles frequently appear in the Huffington Postand he is the author of the book, African Americans Against the Bomb: Nuclear Weapons,Colonialism, and the Black Freedom Movement on Stanford University Press.

 Professor Daniel Jenkins

 Professor Daniel G. Jenkins is Associate Professor of Philosophy at Montgomery College Takoma Park/Silver Spring.
 He holds BA’s in Philosophy and Biopsychology, and an MA in Ethics, from the University of Maryland Baltimore County.
 His graduate work focused on ethical issues in the treatment of Multiple Personality Disorder (now Dissociative Identity Disorder).
 Before coming to higher education he worked in biomedical research, and co-authored papers in Radiation Research and The Journal of Experimental Medicine.
 Professor Jenkins is a 2012 recipient of a National Endowment for the Humanities summer institute fellowship in Experimental Philosophy, and a 2014 participant in the Strategy Forum of the U.S. Naval War College.
 He is the faculty adviser of the Philosophy Club, a member of the Global Humanities Institute, and the coach of the Ethics Bowl debate team, which was awarded fifth place in the National Ethics Bowl in 2015.

 Office: RC 201